caltechlibrary/cold/README.md

 Approach
 --------

 This service is intended to run on localhost on a known port (e.g. localhost:8486).
-It is a mininal service relying on access control from the operating system or front-end web service (e.g. a Bottle application, Apache 2 with Shibboleth).
+It is a mininal service relying on access control from the operating system or front-end web service (e.g. Apache 2 with Shibboleth).
 The goal of the service is to provide a light weight layer between the database storing the objects and the applications that need to work with them.
-Also like ep3apid and datasetd *cold* is configured using a simple JSON "settings.json" file.
+Like ep3apid and datasetd *cold* is configured using a simple JSON "settings.json" file.
 Typically this would be stored in a sub-folder of "etc" on the system (e.g. /usr/local/etc/cold/settings.json).

 The service is made up of two parts, a set of "End Points" for managing and retrieving controlled object lists and vocabularies as JSON expressions and a set of static files providing the user interface to manage and display the vocabularies and controlled object lists.
-The static website is build from HTML, CSS, JavaScript leveraging Web Components for providing a sufficient interface.
+The static website is build from HTML, CSS, JavaScript relying on Web Components for providing a human friendly interface.

 End Points
 ----------